 4. The provisions of this statute preempt any prior case law that is inconsistent with it.

 5. Under this law, "preponderance of the evidence" is the only standard of proof that applies in the administrative review of assessments.
 Board attorneys must ensure that Boards or special magistrates do not use any other standard of proof.

-"Preponderance of the evidence" is a standard (level) of proof that means "greater weight of the evidence."
-This standard of proof applies to petitions on valuations, property classifications, exemptions, assessment difference transfers, and tax deferrals and associated penalties.
-This is a significant change from prior law that provided for a different standard of proof.
-For administrative reviews of valuations, this statute also provides criteria for a Board or special magistrate to apply in: 1.
-Determining whether the property appraiser established a presumption of correctness: 2.
-Determining whether the property appraiser's determination is incorrect, when applicable; 3.
-When appropriate, determining whether to revise the assessment or to remand the assessment to the property appraiser; and 4.
-Revising the assessment when required.
-Before 2009 and the adoption of House Bill 521, section 194.301, F.S., provided that the Board may establish the assessment when authorized.
-However, this statute and related rules (see below) provide that the Board shall establish a revised assessment when authorized.
-This is a significant change from prior law.
+\ "Preponderance of the evidence" is a standard (level) of proof that means "greater weight of the evidence."

+\ This standard of proof applies to petitions on valuations, property classifications, exemptions, assessment difference transfers, and tax deferrals and associated penalties.

+\ This is a significant change from prior law that provided for a different standard of proof.

+For administrative reviews of valuations, this statute also provides criteria for a Board or special magistrate to apply in:

+1. Determining whether the property appraiser established a presumption of correctness;

+2. Determining whether the property appraiser's determination is incorrect, when applicable;

+3. When appropriate, determining whether to revise the assessment or to remand the assessment to the property appraiser; and

+4. Revising the assessment when required.

-This statute also requires the property appraiser to follow appropriate remand directions from the Board.
-This requirement is a significant change from prior law.
+This statute also requires the property appraiser to follow appropriate remand directions